 Check out this article from Lavishly Natural: What Every Goddess Ought to Know About…Slippery Elm Bark

-3: Then, There was Marshmallow Root
+3. Then, There is Marshmallow Root

 A close cousin to slippery elm bark, you’ll find scores of DIY recipes that use marshmallow root either in conjunction with slippery elm bark or all by its lonesome.
 Marshmallow root is very slippery in its own right and can add tons of slip to your conditioner.

-4: Add a Little Glycerin
+4. Add a Little Glycerin

 While glycerin is typically best used in the hair when the air is moderately humid as it will pull moisture from the air into your hair, it can also be used in small amounts to add slip to your conditioner.
 The very consistency of glycerin is slippery and since you’ll be rinsing your conditioner out (thoroughly), there’s no risk of the presence of glycerin pulling moisture from your hair during lower environmental temperatures.